Skip to main content

 Personal Income Tax

-• Employees pay tax based on residency and work location.
+• Employees pay tax based on residency and source rules.

-• Tax rates progress from 7% to 24% of taxable income.
+• Current rates progress from 0% to 25% of taxable income under the new bands.

 Pension Fund

-• Governed by the 2004 Pension Reform Act.
+• Governed by the Pension Reform Act 2014.

-• Minimum contributions of 10% (employer) and 8% (employee) of monthly compensation.
+• Minimum contributions of 10% by the employer and 8% by the employee of monthly emoluments.

-• Employers must remit contributions to a Pension Fund Administrator.
+• Employers must remit contributions to the Pension Fund Custodian through the employee’s Pension Fund Administrator arrangement.

 Industrial Training Fund (ITF)